KamranAzeem/docker-to-kubernetes/Minikube-on-Windows.md

 * CPUs with hardware virtualization (Intel VT or AMD-V).
 Normally Intel's i3, i5, i7 (and now i9), and AMD's FX 63xx, 83xx, 9xxx, A10, A8, etc  are a good choices.
 * Minimum 4 GB RAM is good enough if you want to run Linux.
 Minikube takes 2 GB RAM from host computer, and assigns it to the minikube VM.
 If you are using Windows, then you need more, because windows is basically bloatware, and it just abuses system resources.
 * At least 20 GB free disk-space on your host OS, because minikube will create a 20 GB virtual disk.
 You can increase the size of the virtual disk at the time of minikube setup.
 * A Hypervisor running on the computer, such as KVM.
-I don't recommend VirtualBox, or HyperV, or anything else.
+I don't recommend VirtualBox, or Hyper-V, or anything else.
 However, if you are on Windows or Mac, then you have no choice but to use one of these.
+In this guide it is going to be Hyper-V.
 * Chromebooks will not work.

 ## Install and Setup Minikube on your local computer:
 The computer I am using for this "test-setup" is an Intel i5, with 8 GB RAM, runs Windows 10 Professional, and runs HyperV as Hypervisor.
 Based on my experience, KVM is the best Hypervisor so far, and HyperV - or any other - is no-where close to it.
-But since this (Windows + HyperV) is something being used by some of the developers in my team - unfortunately - I thought I would cover this scenario, to at-least get them going, until they migrate themselves to Linux.
+But since this (Windows + Hyper-V) is something being used by some of the developers in my team - unfortunately - I thought I would cover this scenario, to at-least get them going, until they migrate themselves to Linux.
 I thought I would document it, so anybody interested in doing the same can benefit.
 I would also like to suggest that if you are using VirtualBox on Windows, that is even worse!.
 On Windows, HyperV is better than VirtualBox.

-**Note:** This document was written for a computer, which has Windows 10 Professional as Host OS and HyperV as Hypervisor.
+**Note:** This document was written for a computer, which has **Windows 10 Professional** as Host OS and **Hyper-V** as Hypervisor.
 If you have a different OS or different Hypervisor on your computer, then you need to consult a different guide for installing minikube on your computer.

 ### Prerequisites:
 Besides OS, you will need: